 Earlier this year, Cannon made a recurring appearance on the Golden Globe-winning comedy "Brooklyn Nine-Nine."
 Additional television credits include the highly successful "Wild 'N Out," which he created, produces and hosts.
 Currently in its seventh season, the show debuted with the highest-rated season premiere in the network's history and continues to be one of MTV's highest-rated shows.

-A San Diego native, Cannon began performing at age eight after his grandfather left him several instruments as a gift.
-Eventually, Cannon headed for Hollywood at age 15 and landed gigs at world-renowned comedy venues, including the Improv, Laugh Factory and Comedy Store.
-He went on to share the stage with the likes of Chris Tucker, Dave Chappelle and Chris Rock before landing his first television gig as a series regular and writer on Nickelodeon's long-running hit series "All That," making him the youngest staff writer in television history.
+Cannon began performing at the age of eight after his grandfather left him several instruments as a gift.
+Eventually, Cannon headed for Hollywood at the age of 15 and landed gigs at world-renowned comedy venues, including the Improv, Laugh Factory and The Comedy Store.
+Cannon went on to share the stage with the likes of Chris Tucker, Dave Chappelle and Chris Rock before landing his first television gig as a series regular and writer on Nickelodeon's long-running hit series "All That," making him the youngest staff writer in television history.
 This path culminated in the creation of "The Nick Cannon Show," in which he starred, directed and executive produced.

-Noted by The New York Times as "one of the most recognizable personalities in teen media," Cannon also actively serves as the CEO of teen magazine Celebrity High as well as chairman of TeenNick, Nickelodeon's television network aimed at the teen audience.
+Noted by The New York Times as "one of the most recognizable personalities in teen media," Cannon actively serves as the CEO of the teen magazine Celebrity High as well as chairman of TeenNick, Nickelodeon's television network aimed at the teen audience.